 Check Show shadows to illustrate shadows in your scene.
-You can change shadow effects by adjusting the Sunlight slider , time zone, and Calendar .
+You can change shadow effects by adjusting the Sunlight slider , time zone, and Calendar options.

 Share the scene

-Click Share to share the scene by email, social media, embed it in a website, or create a web app from the scene.
+Click Share to share the scene by email or social media, embed it in a website, or create a web app from the scene.

-Settings contain tools where you can adjust performance quality and mouse navigation settings for your browser.
+Settings contains tools where you can adjust performance quality and mouse navigation settings for your browser.

-Choose the settings to optimize 3D graphics rendering:
+Choose from the following settings to optimize 3D graphics rendering: